OpenQb/PixQb/README.md

-# QbFeed
+# PixQb

-QbFeed allows you to collect data using rss,atom or api.
+PixQb will help you to render QML as image